 To date, more than 7,000 acres in five counties have been preserved and 70+ miles of public trails have been developed and are maintained with the help of committed volunteers.
 Preserved Land Trust properties include habitat for rare – and in some cases, endangered – species.
-The lands remain protected in the natural state and seven public nature preserves are free and open to everyone for passive recreation such as hiking, canoeing, picnicking, nature study, and photography.
+The lands remain protected in the natural state and eight public nature preserves are free and open to everyone for passive recreation such as hiking, canoeing, picnicking, nature study, and photography.
 Some of the acres are used as outdoor ecology laboratories for local schools, scientists, and researchers, allowing students to personally experience the biological diversity of our environment.
 We also strive to maintain the agricultural heritage of the community through farm preservation.
 We own four farms that are leased for various agricultural uses.

 In 2016, The City of Huntsville partnered with Land Trust of North Alabama to revise and expedite a master greenway plan for pedestrian connectivity across the City of Huntsville.
 Over the next few years, the Land Trust will assist with greenway planning preparation and mapping, identify funding sources, and work with landowners on acquisition to ensure the plan becomes a reality.

 The Land Trust of North Alabama has become the conduit for establishing a mosaic of natural areas throughout the North Alabama area, allowing all residents easy access to experience nature first-hand.
 Through our program of land preservation, the natural character of the community is preserved, its essential spirit is maintained, and the quality of life of its residents is permanently enhanced.